 South Carolina's coastline is constantly changing due to a common coastal hazard- beach erosion.
 Coastal erosion can be long-term, chronic erosion from a variety of causes, or it may be short-term as the result of a single or series of storm events.
 In addition to erosion, beachfront homes may also be threatened by high wind and flooding generated by storm surge.
 And in South Carolina, there is even a threat of earthquakes- the last big one rocked the Charleston area in 1886 and registered 7.6 on the Richter Scale.( Top )

 What causes shoreline erosion?

 Yes.
-Long-term erosion, often called "beach migration," is generally associated with rising sea levels.
+Long-term erosion, often called "beach migration," is generally associated with rising sea levels, but can also be caused by a variety of other factors.
 Sea level in the Charleston area has risen nearly a foot during the last century, causing beaches to migrate landward.

 As a buyer of coastal property, will I automatically be informed about erosion and erosion rates?

 Not necessarily.
-Purchasers should always research coastal hazards, seeking information on pertinent laws and regulations from local government, the DHEC's Office of Ocean and Coastal Resource Management (DHEC-OCRM), and your realtor.
+Purchasers should always research coastal hazards, seeking information on pertinent laws and regulations from local government, DHEC OCRM and your realtor.

 The Coastal Tidelands and Wetlands Act of 1977 was enacted to protect our coastal resources and promote responsible development.
 This legislation served the beaches well during its first decade, but as South Carolina became a more popular tourist destination, it became apparent that the portion of the Act that dealt with beaches was inadequate.
 As development crept seaward, seawalls and rock revetments proliferated, damaging public beaches.